zencrepes/docs/docs/develop/getstarted.md

 This section of the document will contain a set of instructions to quickly spin-up the stack.
 Those instructions have been tested on MacOS and assume you already have common development tools installed (namely Docker, node, yarn).

-It will also focus primarily on GitHub for datasource.
+It will also focus primarily on GitHub for data fetching.

 ## Clone ZenCrepes repositories: